Section 4: How’s it Hanging, Hills?

 [For more on Castle Craig, CTMQ has a dedicated page.]

 On clearer days, one can see Long Island Sound and the Berkshires in Southern Massachusetts.
-Since we had some mugginess, I’ll settle for telling you that we were in Hubbard Park which was built by the Walter Hubbard I mentioned above; but helped along by Frederick Law Olmsted.
-Who?
-Oh dear CTMQ readers… you’ve so much to learn.
+Since we had some mugginess, I’ll settle for telling you that we were in Hubbard Park which was built by the Walter Hubbard I mentioned above; but helped along by none other than Frederick Law Olmsted.

 Frederick Law Olmsted was an incredibly prolific, incredibly skilled landscape architect.
 The little thing called Central Park?
 His design.
 Mont Royal Park in Montreal where I happened to propose to Hoang?
 His.
 The grounds of Yale, Vassar, Bryn Mawr, Haverford, American, Berkeley, etc, etc, etc?
 His.
 You almost can’t believe what Olmsted designed.
-And you really won’t believe he was born in Hartford, CT.
+And it’s cool that he was born in Hartford, CT.